Tracing Propagator

 and parent_id

-In the logging, the SpanId in DDTrace is still in decimal, you need to extract span_id
+In logs, the SpanId in DDTrace is still decimal.
+You need to convert span_id

-So far, DDTrace and OTEL have been connected in series on the link, and the service call relationship and logs can also be connected in series:
+With this setup, DDTrace and OTEL are now linked in the trace, and service invocation relationships and logs can also be linked: